dmlc/gluon-nlp/docs/examples/language_model/language_model.md

 ]
 ```

-We setup the evaluation to see whether our previous model trained on the other dataset does well on the new dataset
+We setup the evaluation to see whether our previous model trained on the other dataset does well on the new dataset.

 ```{.python .input}
 sherlockholmes_L = evaluate(model, sherlockholmes_val_data, batch_size,